thoughtfulworks/thoughtfulworks.github.io/_posts/data/data-management/data-engineering/data-streaming/kafka/2024-02-26-windowing-in-kafka-streams.markdown

 # Summary

 Hopefully, this clarifies the concepts of windowing in Kafka Streams.
-A quick comparison between each type of window is given below:
+Below is a quick comparison of all the window types that we have learned about:

 |![Windows' comparison](/assets/images/posts/kafka-stream-windows.png "Created by Author"){: width="100%" }|
 |:-:|
 |<sup>*Figure 5: Windows' comparison.
 [Original image](/assets/images/posts/kafka-stream-windows.png){:target="_blank"} (1092 × 365 pixels).*</sup>|<br/><br/>

+Happy learning!

 ---